Adopting the most effective leadership style is key to success

 2. Situational leadership

 Dr Paul Hersey and Ken Blanchard created this theory.
 The model describes how leadership styles must adapt depending on different situations.
 There is an acknowledgement that managers and leaders will need to adjust their styles to fit any given situation.
-This is imperative in order to get the absolute best from their team.
-The two main components within this leadership style are about how mature the team is on task and what the task entails.
+This is imperative to get the absolute best from their team.
+The two main components within this leadership style are how mature the team is on task and what the task entails.
 Four leadership styles are included in the theory.

 a.
 Directing